Bhagatsingh188/Create-K8s-Cluster-on-Virtualbox/README.md

 ## Clone VM's
 10. Now the Above created VM is ready to get cloned.
 Follow below steps in Virtualbox -
    - Select VM you want to clone   --->  Machine  ---> Clone  --->  Give a name to VM and Under "MAC Address Policy"  choose "Generate new MAC Address for all network          adapter"   --->  Linked Clone (to save space otherwise you are free to chosse Full clone)  ---> Clone.

- 11. Now next step is to change Hostname and set IP Address on all the VM's.
-Name can be of your choice.
+ 11. Now next step is to change Hostname and set static IP Address on all the VM's.
+Static IP (which does not change when machine reboot) address is mandatory in kubernetes and assign name to each host.
+IP and hostname should be different for each VM.
  - open file  -->  sudo nano /etc/hostname    and change hostname
  - open file  --> sudo nano /etc/hosts        and change hostname
-    - sudo nano /etc/network/interfaces    , comment enp0s8 network, Reboot VM, check new IP for enp0s8 and update this IP here and uncomment it.
+ - sudo nano /etc/network/interfaces    , comment enp0s8 network in this file, Reboot VM, check new IP for enp0s8 and update new IP in this file and uncomment it.

+**NOTE:-**  During Initializing Master node may need IP Address for Pod network (It will depends on Network you select for Pod, Calico Passes IP ).
+Please follow the [Kubernetes Documentaion](https://kubernetes.io/docs/home/) Page to know How to insatll Kubelet, kubeadm, kubectl, Initialize Master node and join worker node.